Configuring BGP Neighbors for a Cato Socket

 Define and configure the BGP neighbor pair for sites that use a Socket.

 For each peer, we recommend configuring BGP neighbor status change notifications.
-Email Notifications are sent directly to an admin mailing list upon a BGP peer connection state change.
-This is the frequency that the notifications are sent:
+Notifications are sent upon a BGP peer connection state change to a subscription group, email list, or third-party integration.
+This is the frequency at which the notifications are sent:

-• Immediate - an email is sent to the recipients for every occurrence.
+• Immediate - Notification sent to recipients for every occurrence

 1. From the navigation menu, click Network > Sites and select the site.